 - Make a few travel buddies.
 Staying somewhere that has good reviews from other female travellers is a smart move.
 Making friends with another woman travelling through Myanmar will allow you some company and be useful for bouncing stories and tips off of.

 - We wouldn’t advise going out drinking alone.
-Not because it’s UNSAFE but because you probably will get attention.
+Not because it’s unsafe but because you probably will get attention.
 Places like 19th Street (Yangon), or beer stations around the country are quite male-dominated and you may feel uncomfortable alone.
-Take a mate with you to save you the awkward silence (and maybe a table at a bar whilst we’re at it).

 - Find yourself a tour if you’re feeling a bit overwhelmed by it all.
 Even if it’s just a walking tour of a town or city.
 This is a great way to meet people.
 Plus you’ll also get to learn more about Myanmar.
 Win-win.